George of Bytom

 George of Bytom (Jerzy bytomski; b.
 1300 - d. by 1327), was a Duke of Bytom since 1316 until his death (as co-ruler of his brother).

 He was the fourth son of Duke Casimir of Bytom by his wife Helena.

 Life

 There is little information about George's life.
-After his father's death in 1312, he remain at the side of his elder brother Władysław, formally as his co-ruler.
+After his father's death in 1312, he remained at the side of his elder brother Władysław, formally as his co-ruler.
 On 19 February 1327 in Opawa, George and his brothers Władysław and Siemowit paid homage to the Bohemian King John of Luxembourg.
-This is the last message about George as a living person; probably he died shortly after that date.
+This is the last message about George as a living person; he probably died shortly after that date.
 He never married or had children, and the place of his burial is unknown.